 Please note that not all dogs are fit for bite training.
 Too aggressive dogs may be harder to train or eventually would not succeed in bite training.
 Their insecurities or fear might hinder them from understanding when to bite and when not to.

 Dogs that are not interested in bite work will also have a hard time in this type of training.

-Examples of the common breeds who are good candidates for bite training are German Shepherd, Belgian Malinois, Bulldog, Rottweiler, and Doberman Pinscher.
-This does not mean though that if your dog does not belong to these breeds, you can no longer train him in bite work.
+Examples of the common breeds that are good candidates for bite training are German Shepherd, Belgian Malinois, Bulldog, Rottweiler, and Doberman Pinschers.
+This does not mean, though, that if your dog does not belong to these breeds, you can no longer train him in bite work.

 When having doubts about this, you can always consult a professional dog trainer specializing in bite training if your dog is a suitable candidate.

 We know that bite sleeves are costly for pet owners.
 If you are looking into other alternatives for a bite sleeve for dogs, why not try making your own?